HARDIK-RATHOD-9899/KFC-CLONE/README.md

 ## 💻 Usage

-To use the application, simply navigate through the menu, add items to your cart, and proceed to checkout.
+To use the application, simply navigate through the menu, go to the first option chicken menu add items to your cart, and proceed to checkout.

-## 📄 License

-This project is licensed under the [MIT License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.

 ## 👥 Authors